mosabami/modernize-app-ai-ready/exercises/ex-2/8-build-microservices-containers.md

     $CONTOSO_HOTEL_ENV = "<your ACA environment name>"
     ```

 1. Enter the following commands at the Terminal window prompt.
-These commands will display the container app environment default domain as well as get the ACR credential required for the container app to be create.
+These commands will display the container app environment default domain as well as get the ACR credential required for the container app to be created.
+Save the value printed in the terminal in your Notepad ++.

     ```powershell
     $CONTOSO_ACR_CREDENTIAL = az acr credential show --name $ACR_NAME --query "passwords[0].value" -o tsv